Sharon Public Library

 Library Branch Clerk

-About Becca has worked twelve years as a branch clerk in nine different libraries.
+Becca has worked twelve years as a branch clerk in nine different libraries.
 Becca wears more than one hat and shares her knowledge across multiple departments.
 You'll often find Becca trying to find new ways to adapt to change by ensuring they are prepared to answer or research growing patron requests.

 • To make it easier for patrons to navigate physical and digital channels within the library.